- An "Updated Edition" of this book has been published in August, 2013.

 - The Taxonomy of Significant Learning and the model of Integrated Course Design have not been changed.
 The examples, references, et cetera have been updated.

-"Designing Courses for Significant Learning: Voices of Experience" and is Issue #119 in the Jossey-Bass Quarterly publication, New Directions for Teaching & Learning (Fall 2009).
+This booklet, "Designing Courses for Significant Learning: Voices of Experience", is Issue #119 in the Jossey-Bass Quarterly series, New Directions for Teaching & Learning (Fall 2009).

 IV.
 As a result of high international interest in the ideas of Integrated Course Design, the original book has been translated and published in four other languages.
 The links below will show the cover page and the copyright page for these translations.

 V. Also, the Self-Directed Guide has been translated into five (5) other languages and we are pleased to make those translations available here in the links below: